Matarawy01/Matarawy01/README.md

 ## 🚀 About Me
 - 🏢 I'm a Software Engineer and Embedded Systems Developer.
 - 👨‍💻 As a Communication and Electronics Engineering student, I'm constantly learning and exploring new technologies.
-- 💬 Ask me about my experience with **C, Classical Embedded Systems, Linux Adminstration and Embedded Linux**.
+- 💬 Ask me about my experience with **C, Classical Embedded Systems, Linux Administration, and Embedded Linux**.
 - ⚡ Fun Fact: I'm a coffee enthusiast! ☕

 ---